alstep07/kottans-frontend/README.md

     <img src="task_git_intro/gitbranching.png">
 </details>

--   I realized how important is to use _version control_ in software development.
+-   I realized how important it is to use _version control_ in software development.
 -   I learned one of the most used VCS's - **Git**.
 -   Now I can create _readme_ files using **Markdown**.